China stray elephants become international stars | ExBulletin

 What exactly motivated them to make the epic journey remains a mystery, though it seems to be particularly attracted to corn, tropical fruits, and other crops that are delicious, numerous, and easy to get to in the lush tropical region that is home of about 300 animals.
 Others have speculated that their leader may simply be lost.

+“Authorities have worked to avoid negative interactions and need to determine what are the best steps here and keep human-elephant conflict at bay,” Jayasinghe wrote.

+Kunming will host the upcoming Convention on the Biological Diversity of the Parties to discuss topics such as the human-wildlife conflict, and this is a real-time example of the importance of addressing the issue and its root causes for the good of the world. wildlife and humans, “she wrote.

-Elephants are given a high level of protection in China, allowing their numbers to grow steadily even when their natural habitat is shrinking, and requiring farmers and others to exercise maximum restraint when encountered.
+Elephants are given the highest level of protection in China, allowing their numbers to grow steadily even as their natural habitat shrinks, and requiring farmers and others to exercise maximum restraint when encountered.
 Government orders have told people to stay inside and not look at them or use fireworks or otherwise try to scare them away.

 By far, more passive tools are being used to keep them out of urban areas, including parking trucks and construction equipment to block roads and using food points to pull them away.